gramineproject/graphene/Documentation/sgx-intro.rst

    SGX Quote

-      The SGX quote is the proof of correctness of the enclave and is used during :term:`Remote Attestation`.
+      The SGX quote is the proof of trustworthiness of the enclave and is used during :term:`Remote Attestation`.
 The attesting enclave generates the enclave-specific :term:`SGX Report`, sends the request to the :term:`Quoting Enclave` using :term:`Local Attestation`, and the Quoting Enclave returns back the SGX quote with the SGX report embedded in it.
-The resulting SGX quote contains the enclave's measurements, attributes and other security-relevant fields, and is signed by a publicly known key of the :term:`Quoting Enclave` to prove its authenticity.
+The resulting SGX quote contains the enclave's measurement, attributes and other security-relevant fields, and is tied to the identity of the :term:`Quoting Enclave` to prove its authenticity.
 The obtained SGX quote may be later sent to the verifying remote party, which examines the SGX quote and gains trust in the remote enclave.

    SGX Report

-      The SGX report is a data structure that contains enclave measurements, signer identity, attributes and a user-defined 64B string.
+      The SGX report is a data structure that contains the enclave's measurement, signer identity, attributes and a user-defined 64B string.
 The SGX report is generated using the ``EREPORT`` hardware instruction.
 It is used during :term:`Local Attestation`.
 The SGX report is embedded into the